-"Special categories" of particularly sensitive personal information require higher levels of protection.
-We need to have further justification for collecting, storing and using this type of personal information (outlined above).
-We may process special categories of personal information in the following circumstances:
+"Special categories" of particularly sensitive personal data require higher levels of protection.
+We need to have further justification for collecting, storing and using this type of personal data (outlined in the data sets above).
+We may process special categories of personal data in the following circumstances:

 - In limited circumstances, with your explicit written consent.